 5. Use spices moderately, so as to not interfere with natural flavors

-Archestratus was probably not a full-time cook himself, because cooks wouldn’t have been educated enough generally to write, let alone write poetry.
+Archestratus was probably not a full-time cook himself because cooks would generally not have been educated enough to write, let alone write poetry.
 He must, though, have been a lover of good food, and must have interacted with his cooks and servants a good deal because of the knowledge that comes through in his poem.

-Archestratus’ gastronomy advice includes that fish should be cooked and flavored simply, with the use of stronger flavors reserved only for lesser quality fish.
+Archestratus’ gastronomy advice includes the notion that fish should be cooked and flavored with simple ingredients with the use of stronger flavors reserved only for lesser quality fish.
 He disliked the habit people in Syracuse had of adding cheese to fish dishes.

 A sample of Archestratus gastronomy advice